SchulzLab/ORNA/README.md

 -----------|------------|--------
 -help | shows the help message |
 -sorting | (0 or 1) quality based sorting of input data| Default 0
--base | Base value for the logarithmic function| Default 1.7 -kmer | the value of k for kmer size | Default 21 -input | Input fasta file (for single end mode)|
+-ksorting | (0 or 1) kmer abundance based sorting of input data| Default 0 -base | Base value for the logarithmic function| Default 1.7 -kmer | the value of k for kmer size | Default 21 -input | Input fasta file (for single end mode)|